sijokuruvilla/skg_blog/articles/sijokuruvilla-blog-25-articles/23-boardgames.md

 ---
-layout: page
+layout: post
+title: Board games
 permalink: /boardgames
 ---

-# Wonderful world of board games
-*Sharing my love for board games*
+Sharing my love for board games.

 I have always been a fan of board games.
 Ever since I was a kid and strategy board games that too.
 Fascination for this format got kindled the first time I came across a business world game at a neighbours place.
 Those plastic chips that served as money tokens in still etched in memory from that first brush with board games.
 I was also so young when this incident happened that Rekha and her friend did not allow me me to join them for the game even.